-From heli-hiking to wildlife viewing, we’ve teamed up with our favourite bunch of Canadians, Canada Keep Exploring, to bring you our top list of must-dos in and around the country’s most beautiful rainforest.
+From heli-hiking to wildlife viewing, we’ve created a list of must-dos in and around the country’s most beautiful rainforest.

 Kayak The Broughton Archipelago